szaimen/Nextcloud-NAS-Guide/docs/smb-connect.md

 sidebar_label: Connect via SMB
 ---

 If you've followed this guide and have set up a SMB-users and -shares, you will be able to connect to your server using SMB.
-In the following is described how to do this in detail.
+Here is how to do this in detail.

 :::note
 It is important that you've created at least one SMB-user and at least one SMB-share.
 Otherwise you won't be able to connect to your server via SMB!